rohithkksmy/frontend_interview_test/README.md

 Minimum requirements `Need node 6.9.x and npm 3.x.x` inorder for the installation

-1.Clone the repository
+* Clone the repository
-2.Do `npm install`
+* Do `npm install`.
-3.After completing it type ng serve and we can see the server running in `localhost:4200` 4`ng-build` can be used inorder to build the project and run in production mode
+* After completing it type ng serve and we can see the server running in `localhost:4200`.
+* `ng-build` can be used inorder to build the project and run in production mode.

 ## linting